-A note from Pastor Goede on communing this Easter season
+A note from Pastor Goede on communing during the pandemic

-This week and going forward in Easter, I invite you to commune during the worship service.
+This week and going forward, I invite you to commune during the worship service.
 If you would like to read about communing at home, please follow the links below to read essays and reflections by several members.

 To prepare to commune this Sunday morning, you’ll want to have on hand bread on a plate and either wine or grape juice in a cup.
 When assisting ministers learn what to do before and after communion, I always tell them that they are just setting the table – putting out the cups and plates we’ll need for the meal, making the table look nice by veiling the chalice, getting ready the way you would for any dinner party.